justinmauldin7/hw-backend-challenge/README.md

 Your code deliverable can either be an archive (tar or zip) - e.g., a downloaded snapshot from a Github repository - or just shared access to the repo itself.

-We expect that you may have questions - the challenge is built inside Highwing's problem domain, which can sometimes be obtuse.
+We expect that you may have questions - the challenge is built inside our problem domain, which can sometimes be obtuse.
 Please feel free to ask clarifying questions as you see fit.
 We'd much rather you ask for clarification than churn in isolation.
-For any questions specific to the challenge, you may reach the team by emailing code-challenge@highwing.io.

 We don't want you to spend more than about 5 hours working on this challenge.
 If you don't finish everything, that's okay.
 Uncompleted questions are a good jumping-off point for the in-person discussion.

 ## The Problem

-Highwing is in the process of onboarding a new insurance broker and looking to ingest their list of active insurance policies in order to make it available to insurance carriers to identify policies that they (the carrier) may be interested in competing to write.
+We are in the process of onboarding a new insurance broker and looking to ingest their list of active insurance policies in order to make it available to insurance carriers to identify policies that they (the carrier) may be interested in competing to write.
 These policies are all property and casualty insurance - i.e., no health, benefits, or life.
 It comes from the broker's internal management systems, which have few (if any) validation capabilities built-in.

-The ultimate goal is to expose this client's book to Highwing's carrier partners so that carrier users can spot opportunities that may be of interest to them and choose to pursue them.
+The ultimate goal is to expose this client's book to our carrier partners so that carrier users can spot opportunities that may be of interest to them and choose to pursue them.
 Chasing down an opportunity costs a fair bit of time, so we want to make sure that the data we provide to the carriers is good enough to be worth the effort they are investing to pursue.
 Carriers are specifically interested in policies that are renewing in the coming months - i.e., those that expire in the next 12 months.
 To that end, we want to evaluate this data with an eye towards two end goals - what work do we need to do with the broker to make this data ready for use, and how do we operationalize it on an ongoing basis?

 ## Choose Your Own Adventure